-We have joined the UN Principles of Conduct for Business to Tackle Discrimination against LGBTI+People, a United Nations initiative based on international human rights standards, which aims to promote diversity and equality in companies by reviewing their internal policies and establishing various initiatives that encourage respect for and promotion of the rights of this group.
-In this way, at Solunion we take another step forward in promoting diversity and we continue to advance in our commitment to the LG-BTI+ community.
+Diversity in sexual orientation, gender identity and expression aims to promote diversity and equality in companies by reviewing their internal policies and establishing various initiatives that encourage respect for and promotion of the rights of this group.
+In this way, at Solunion we take another step forward in promoting diversity and we continue to advance in our commitment to the LGBTI+ community.